Meditation isn’t enough, okay?

 Just like the ocean, there is a depth and surface within us.
 In other words, we all possess a horizontal axis (our earthly self) and a vertical axis (our spiritual Self).
 Our horizontal self is focused on doing and becoming, and our vertical Self is focused on being and letting go.

-We need to honor both if we are to live a life of balance and wholeness.
+We need to honor both aspects if we are to live a life of freedom, balance, and wholeness.

 Why Psychology By Itself is Not Enough

 But psychology by itself is not enough.
 When psychology lacks spirituality it is sterile, self-absorbed, and empty.
-Yes, we may become more functional members of society, but where is that depth, that zest, that deeper engagement with life?
+Yes, we may become more functional members of society, but there is a noticeable lack of depth, zest, and deeper engagement with life.

 In this sense, psychology can become a poison and cure at the same time.
-On one hand, it points out all the ways in which we are “not good enough, emotionally stable enough, well-adjusted enough, healed enough” etc. etc. And on the other, it gives us all the tools to help us “get over” these pathologies (or give us the idea that we’re getting over them – until we use psychology to condemn ourselves again).
+On one hand, it points out all the ways in which we are “not good enough, emotionally unstable, wounded, and not well-adjusted enough” etc., etc. And on the other, it gives us all the tools to help us “get over” these pathologies (or give us the idea that we’re getting over them – until we use psychology to condemn ourselves again!).

 Even Jung understood the paradox of psychology and the self-improvement trap, writing: